 Engine Diagnostic Service

-If your check engine light is on, schedule an engine diagnostic and OBD2 scan in Springfield, MA with Spartan Auto Care by calling (413) 781-2480.
+If your check engine light is on, schedule an engine diagnostic and OBD2 scan in Springfield and West Springfield, MA with Spartan Auto Care by calling (413) 781-2480.

 How Does an OBD-II & OBD-II Scanner Work?

 Your vehicle’s on-board computer stores a fault code every time that it determines that something is not working properly.
 These fault codes can often trigger your check engine light and require engine diagnostic.
 Using an OBD-II scanner allows our mechanics to retrieve these fault codes to determine the exact nature of your vehicle’s issue.
 There are thousands of fault codes that can be triggered by your OBD-II.
 Once our ASE certified mechanics recover the fault code or DTC from the engine diagnostic, we match it to the corresponding issue and begin your repairs.

 Your OBD-II can require engine diagnostic for a substantial variety of reasons ranging from a loose gas cap to mistimed piston firing.
 This is because roughly 80% of all of the functions of car engines are controlled by an OBD-II.